125th Street station (IRT Broadway–Seventh Avenue Line): 21st century

 Between October 5 and November 17, 2003, the downtown platforms at 110th Street and 125th Street were closed to expedite work on their renovations.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 In February 2022, local officials requested that the MTA consider adding elevators to the 125th Street station, citing the fact that West Harlem was growing rapidly.
 At the time, there was only one fully accessible subway station on the Broadway–Seventh Avenue Line north of 96th Street; that station was 231st Street, several miles north in the Bronx.
+Despite calls from local residents, Columbia University, which was developing a 34-story building adjoining the station, originally refused to pay for any of the elevators; it instead offered only to fund the cost of escalators.
+In April 2026, Columbia agreed to pay $33 million for new escalators and a street-to-mezzanine elevator.
+Under this plan, the MTA would pay for two additional elevators from mezzanine to platform level.
+The MTA and Columbia University signed an agreement that May; the project would include the three elevators, new escalators, and repairs to the existing station.

+In January 2026, Governor Kathy Hochul announced that she would request funding to extend the Second Avenue Subway along 125th Street.
+Although Phase 2 of the line's construction was initially planned to extend only to 125th Street and Lexington Avenue, Hochul's proposal called for additional connections to existing stations at Lenox Avenue, St. Nicholas Avenue, and Broadway.

 Station layout

 This station was part of the original subway.
 It has two side platforms and three tracks; the center track is not used in revenue service.
 The station is served by the 1 at all times and is between 137th Street to the north and 116th Street to the south.
 Both platforms have beige windscreens and red canopies.
 The windscreens have windows and green frames and outlines in the center that were installed in the station's 2003 renovation.
 On both ends of the platforms, which are not shaded by canopies, there are green, waist-high, ironwork fences.